rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 | {type: "bool", val: boolean}
 | {type: "null"}

-export const tstj : JsonVal = {type:"array", val:[{type: "null"}, {type: "number", val: 5}]} //compiles
+const tstj : JsonVal = {type:"array", val:[{type: "null"}, {type: "number", val: 5}]} //compiles
 //const wrong : JsonVal = {type:"array", val:[{type: "number", val: {type: "string", val: "5"}}]} //does not compile, number cannot a nested string
 //const wrong2 : {type: "object",  val:[{type: "null"}, {type: "number", val: 5}]} //does not compile, object is not an array

 ```

 This could have been expressed with OO classes, but it would not be very easy, would it?

-If you like me and love types, you may have played with some dependently typed code.
-Some cool
-examples are xxx.
+I wrote `JsonVal` definition without thinking, I have committed `Data.Aeson.Value` (Haskell's commonly used type for JSON values) definition to memory and I just mimicked it.
+Then I looked at it again ...
+TS supports complex recursive definitions!
+Do I even trust this to work?
+The answer is: mostly yes.
+More on this at the end of this post.

+TypeScript provides ability to do type level programming that goes beyond the demonstrated use of literal types.
+All of this is oriented toward creating type safety over various idiomatic JS code and is limited in scope but is a step forward in the use of types.
+Again, more on this at the end of this post.

-As far as mainstream languages go (I consider _Scala_, _Reason ML_ not in the mainstream list), TypeScript could be the most interesting choice today IMO.
+As far as mainstream languages go (I consider _Scala_ or _Reason ML_ not in the mainstream list), TypeScript could be the most interesting choice today IMO.